• Home

 • Preheat the oven to 350 degrees Fahrenheit and grease and line an 8 inch cake pan with parchment paper.
 Set aside.

-• In a large bowl of an electric mixer using the paddle attachment, beat together the butter or vegan baking stick, the granulated sugar and the light brown sugar until light and fluffy.
+• In a large bowl of an electric mixer using the paddle attachment, beat together the ¼ cup unsalted butter or vegan baking stick, the 2 tablespoons light brown sugar and the ½ cup granulated sugar until light and fluffy.
 About 2-3 minutes.

 • In a large measuring cup, measure out 1 cup of milk.
 Add in 1 tablespoon of white vinegar and stir.
 This is your homemade buttermilk.
 Set aside.

-• In a small bowl, using a spoon, mix together the cornstarch and water until it is thin and watery.
+• In a small bowl, using a spoon, mix together the 2 rounded tablespoons (26 grams) cornstarch and 3 tablespoons water until it is thin and watery.
 It will be thick and tacky at first.

-• Beat in the cornstarch water mixture, the 2 tablespoons of vegetable oil and vanilla into the creamed butter and sugar until combined.
+• Beat in the cornstarch water mixture, the 2 tablespoons of vegetable oil and 1 teaspoon pure vanilla extract into the creamed butter and sugar until combined.
 It will look chunky.
 That’s normal.

-• In a large bowl, whisk together the gluten free flour, baking powder, baking soda and salt.
+• In a large bowl, whisk together the 1 ¼ cups gluten free flour, 1 ¼ teaspoons baking powder, ¼ teaspoon baking soda and ¼ teaspoon kosher salt.

 • Using a spatula, scoop the batter into a greased and parchment lined 8 inch cake pan and smooth the top with a butter knife.